 Christy Banach | Senior Director, Access Experience Team | Market Access

-Managing the multitude of various reimbursement models in oncology is a complicated and challenging process for organizations, whether it’s a small private oncology practice, a large community practice, or an IDN/academic center.
-The rising costs of oncology drugs, especially new immunotherapies and targeted therapies, continue to rise, creating challenges in reimbursement.
-Payers are increasingly scrutinizing the cost-effectiveness of oncology treatments, which could result in reduced reimbursement, and/or looking for innovative payment models to improve quality of care and reduce costs.
-Many payers have moved away from a fee-for-service reimbursement model and into value-based models that focus on the patient experience and outcomes, while tying reimbursement to the oncology practice's ability to reduce costs and demonstrate the efficacy and value of the treatments it provides.
+The rising costs of oncology drugs, especially new immunotherapies and targeted therapies, are creating challenges in reimbursement.
+Payers are increasingly scrutinizing the cost-effectiveness of oncology treatments, which could result in reduced reimbursement, or they are looking for innovative payment models to improve the quality of care and reduce costs.

 The evolving Centers for Medicare & Medicaid (CMS) Oncology Care Model (OCM) and its successor, the Enhancing Oncology Model (EOM), are models designed to promote value-based care, but both have presented challenges for the participating oncology practices.
 Some of these challenges include: